pkitlas/Personal-Website/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Graduate student in Near Eastern Studies"
+role = "Ph.D.
+Candidate in Near Eastern Studies"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ { name = "Princeton University", url = "https://nes.princeton.edu/people/peter-kitlas" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include Mediterranean diplomacy, bureaucratic networks, and comparative early modern politics."
+bio = "Peter Kitlas is a graduate student of Near Eastern Studies at Princeton Unviversity.
+His research interests include the eighteenth century Mediterranean, early modern state developments, and Moroccan-Ottoman diplomatic relations."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "pkitlas@me.com"

 # List (academic) interests or hobbies
 interests = [
-  "18th Century Mediterranean History",
+  "Early Modern Mediterranean History",
-  "Diplomacy",
+  "Diplomacy and Anti-diplomacy",
-  "Early Modern States and Bureaucracy"
+  "History of Islamic Thought and Society"
 ]

 # Organizational groups that you belong to (for People widget)